 Located at the crossroads of several civilizations, the eternally photogenic Morocco has been a dream destination for many of us over the years.
 A diverse country filled with stunning mountains, sweeping deserts, ancient colourful cities, mouth-watering cuisine and warm hospitality, Morocco offers a holistic and enchanting vacation time.
 From backpackers to luxury travellers and from adventure seekers to foodies, there is plenty for everyone here!
 And did we mention it has accommodation choices like no other?
-The traditions ‘riads’ mostly found in a city’s medina are locally run and with their exquisitely decorated spaces, intricate tilework, open patio gardens, they offer a serene oasis of cool calm amidst the hustle-bustle of the medinas.
+The traditional ‘riads’ mostly found in a city’s medina are locally run and with their exquisitely decorated spaces, intricate tilework, open patio gardens, they offer a serene oasis of cool calm amidst the hustle-bustle of the medinas.

 Exploring some of the best Moroccan destinations and experiences while resting on your couch, might take you to a different time and era.